-In the midst of the swirling rumors, TeamViewer announced the launch of their Trusted Devices and Data Integrity programs, “two new security features to further enhance data protection.”
+In the midst of the swirling rumors, TeamViewer announced the launch (broken link removed) of their Trusted Devices and Data Integrity programs, “two new security features to further enhance data protection.”
 I have tried reaching out to TeamViewer to ascertain if these features were pre-planned, or as a direct response to the alleged hack, but as yet have received no response.

 Trusted Devices will ensure any attempts to sign onto any given device for the first time will be met with an authorization challenge before access is granted, while Data Integrity will enforce an immediate password reset if an account displays suspicious activity.